nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all lessons : _lsn_

-Use this command to see all lessons in the module.
+Use this command to view all lessons in the module.

 **Format:**<br>
 `lsn`